DvirFl/ML-ZoomCamp/MidtermProject/README.md

 5. model.bin: model and DictVectorize
 6. predict.py: the service which receive the request of price prediction
 7. request: the request of price determination.
 Invoke the service and sent the POST request.
-8. water_potabilty.csv: the dataset from Kaggle
+8. Data folder: contains water_potabilty.csv - the dataset from Kaggle
-9. README.md: this file with instruction.
+9. README.md: this file with instructions.
-10. Screenshots Folder: contain the screenshot included in README.md file
+10. Screenshots Folder: contain the screenshots included in README.md file

+### Important note
+### Many explainations on decision made while coding are in the notebook.ipynb file.

 ## 1. Problem Description